fbcouto/deterministic-wave-engine/README.md

 ### The Physics of Granularity
 When executing the simulation with only 100,000 photons (left image), the resulting quadrants appear chaotic, "spikey," and filled with gaps.
 This is not a bug; it is a profound representation of standard laboratory observation when lasers are attenuated to single-photon emission.

-* **Mortalidade Balística:** Of the 100k photons fired, over 95% collide fatally with the central slit wall.
+* ** Ballistic Mortality: ** Of the 100k photons fired, over 95% collide fatally with the central slit wall.
 Only a few thousand survive to reach the screen.
-* **Shot Noise :** With too few events, there is no density to smooth the statistical curve.
+* ** Shot Noise: ** With too few events, there is no density to smooth the statistical curve.
 We observe individual, deterministic impacts.
 Even in Feynman's Matrix D, the deterministic kicks ($1/r$) are visible as sparse peaks, but they fail to form a cohesive pattern.

 ### Macro-Emergence via the Law of Large Numbers
 By increasing the density to 50,000,000 photons (right image), the Law of Large Numbers takes over.
 The chaotic individual events are subsumed into the smooth, harmonious Gaussian envelopes and diffraction orders predicted by standard quantum mechanics.